 Prior to her service at NDAA, Ms. Doran was an Assistant District Attorney General in Memphis, Tennessee, where she tried a wide variety of cases, up to and including capital litigation.
 She served as co-chairman of the Sex Offenders Registry Violation Unit and was a member of the Domestic Violence Unit, the Child Physical and Sexual Abuse Warrant Review Unit, and the Child Fatality Review Team.
 Additionally, she served as the district attorney liaison to the Citizens Crime Commission.

-Ms. Doran received her B.S. in Public/Business Administration from the University of Tennessee at Martin and her law degree from the University of Tennessee.
+Ms. Doran received her B.S., with high honors, in Public/Business Administration from the University of Tennessee at Martin and her JD, with honors in Dispute Resolution, from the University of Tennessee.
 She is a member of the United States Supreme Court Bar, the Tennessee State Bar and the Virginia State Bar.